NtonBala/medium-react-hooks/README.md

+# Medium clone on React Hooks

+This project relates to [Monster Lessons React Hooks course](https://monsterlessons.com/project/series/react-hooks-pishem-realnyj-proekt-s-nulya) and is Medium clone built on React Hooks.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts